plutomi/plutomi/README.md

 ## Summary

 You can create `applications` which people can apply to.
-An application can be anything from a job, a location for a delivery company, or a program like a summer camp.git
+An application can be anything from a job, a location for a delivery company, or a program like a summer camp.

 In these applications, you can create `stages` which are individual steps that need to be completed by your `applicants`.
 You can add `questions` and setup automatic move `rules` that determine where applicants go next depending on their `responses` or after a certain time period.